-Site R11 Gort Road/Hazel Lane
+R11 Gort Road/Hazel Lane

 This site is considered to be suitable for high-quality residential development which will complement and enhance the character of the adjoining Hazel Lane.
 An innovative layout will be required to ensure that dwellings address both Hazel Lane and the open space/wetland area to the south.
 Vehicular access to the site shall be from Hazel Lane.
 It is important that development taking place on this site does not impact on the drainage of the site or the operation of the drainage system in the area.
 In this regard a hydrology assessment must be undertaken as part of the preparation of development proposals.
 Surfacewater run-off from development on these lands must be managed to minimise the speed and quantity of run-off to the open space area to the south of the subject site.
-This site is mostly located in Flood Zone C within some encroachment onto Flood Zone B. Therefore a Flood Risk Assessment must be prepared having regard to the information set out in Volume 10(c) of this Plan.
+This site is mostly located in Flood Zone C within some encroachment onto Flood Zone B. Therefore a Flood Risk Assessment must be carried out in relation to future development proposals.
+The Flood Risk Assessment must be prepared having regard to the information set out in Volume 10(c) of this Plan.